-Amazon’s Kindle Fire tablets are some of the best-value Android tablets you can buy, available from just £49.99, buy they don’t run Google apps out of the box, which can make getting your favourite apps on them tricky.
-As always, there is a workaround, and if you’re running Fire OS 220.127.116.11 or above then it’s actually pretty simple, with no root required.
+Amazon’s Kindle Fire tablets (just Fire tablets these days) are some of the best-value Android tablets you can buy, available from just £49.99, buy they don’t run Google apps out of the box, which can make getting your favourite apps on them tricky.
+As always, there is a workaround, and if you’re running Fire OS 220.127.116.11 or above then it’s actually pretty simple, and anyone can do it.

-To install apps from outside the Kindle store you have two options: sideload an APK file that you download from the internet; or install Google Services.
+To install apps from outside the Amazon Appstore you have two options: 'sideload' an APK file that you download from the internet (more risky); or install Google Services (the recommended, safer option).

-Installing Google Play and Google Services also require downloading APK files from the web, but thereafter you can download apps directly from the relatively safe confines of the Google Play Store.
+Now, as you'll discover, even that latter option involves installing Google Play and Google Services by downloading APK files from the web, but thereafter you can download apps directly from the relatively safe confines of the Google Play Store.

 We’ll explain how to do both in this article.

 How to sideload Android apps on Amazon Fire tablets

 Before you can install any apps on your Kindle Fire you must give it permission to install software from outside the Kindle Store.
 You can do this by launching the Settings app and choosing Security & Privacy, then enabling the toggle beside Apps from unknown sources.
 A warning message will pop up - click Ok to continue.